ANI Pharmaceuticals buys Novitum Pharma for $163.5 million

 Novitium said it expects to launch 25 or more additional products in 2021 and 2022, has 21 abbreviated new drug applications filed with the Food and Drug Administration and 30 more products under development.

-Novitium co-founders Samy Shanmugam and Chad Gassert are expected to remain with the company and help grow the business.
+Novitium co-founders Samy Shanmugam and Chad Gassert are expected to remain with the company.

 Adjusted for one-time events, ANI earned 80 cents a share in the period, down from $1.08 a share a year earlier.